stancl/tenancy-docs/source/docs/v3/tenant-attribute-encryption.blade.md

 }
 ```

-Then define casts for the attributes on the model (using [Laravel's encrypted casts](https://laravel.com/docs/9.x/eloquent-mutators#encrypted-casting), or your custom casts) to encrypt and decrypt them when needed:
+- Then define casts for the attributes on the model (using [Laravel's encrypted casts](https://laravel.com/docs/9.x/eloquent-mutators#encrypted-casting), or your custom casts):

 ```php
 protected $casts = [